List of senators of the Philippines who ran for president

-Ferdinand Marcos, the senator who has ran the most times with 4 presidential runs.
+Ferdinand Marcos, the senator who has run the most times with 4 presidential runs.

 Of the many officeholders who served as senator of the Philippines, only 28 individual senators have attempted to run for the presidency after being elected to the position.
 In summary, 39 presidential runs were from former or incumbent senators.
 Only nine were successfully elected or re-elected president.

 The only presidents of the Philippines that were not senators before and after their presidency are Emilio Aguinaldo, Ramon Magsaysay, Diosdado Macapagal, Corazon Aquino, Fidel V. Ramos, and Rodrigo Duterte.